 Psalms 98; 150, Isaiah 62:6-7, 10-12, Hebrews 2:10-18, Matthew 1:18-25

 Luke’s nativity story, which we read on Christmas, focuses on Mary, her faithful response to God, and her feelings about the birth of the Messiah.
-One week later, we read Matthew’s nativity story – a much shorter version which presents us mostly Joseph’s point of view.
+Now we read Matthew’s nativity story – a much shorter version which presents us mostly Joseph’s point of view.
 Reading both gives us a more complete picture of this story.

 Luke says little about Joseph other than introducing him as Mary’s betrothed husband.
 He doesn’t mention Joseph’s internal struggles about the situation.
 Did Mary know about them?
 Matthew tells us that when Joseph learns Mary is pregnant, he decides to quietly divorce her.
 Under the law he would have been within his rights to punish her severely, but Matthew says Joseph is a righteous man with no desire to disgrace her.
 Perhaps Jesus remembered this bit of family lore when he stopped a crowd from stoning a woman caught in adultery.